Some small businesses are not required to have a liquor licence when supplying liquor. There are strict conditions regarding these exemptions.

 To find out the specific criteria for these businesses, see below.

 If you do not meet the below requirements, you will be required to hold a liquor licence.
-To find out more, read more at Apply for a liquor licence.
+See What liquor licence do I need? for more information.

 Businesses that don't meet the criteria, but continue to supply liquor, will be considered to be operating without a liquor licence.
 This is a very serious offence carrying a jail term of up to two years or a fine exceeding $35,000.